rsksmart/rsk-cli/README.md

 ### 3. Transfer (RBTC and ERC20)

 The `transfer` command allows you to transfer both RBTC and ERC20 tokens from your saved wallet to a specified address on the Rootstock blockchain.
 You can execute transfers on either mainnet or testnet using the appropriate flags.
-The command now supports RNS domain resolution for recipient addresses.
+The command now supports RNS domain resolution for recipient addresses and on-chain attestations via the Ethereum Attestation Service (EAS).

 #### Interactive Mode